 Low deposit home loans

 Low deposit home loans are an option if you're ready to purchase a home but haven't saved the typical 20% deposit.
-With LMI, you can borrow with a smaller deposit.
-While LMI adds an extra cost to your loan, it enables you to embark on your homeownership without the wait.
-At Buyvest, we'll help you weigh the costs against the benefits, providing a clear picture of how LMI will fit into your long-term financial plan.
+With Lenders Mortgage Insurance (LMI), you can borrow with a smaller deposit.
+While LMI adds an extra cost to your loan, it enables you to begin your homeownership journey without the wait.

 Using existing property equity

 If you or your co-borrower already owns property, you might have built up equity that you can use towards purchasing another home.
 Equity release involves accessing the money tied up in your current property, providing you with the funds for a deposit on your next home.
-This can be a game-changer in securing your new property, and Buyvest is here to guide you through the equity release process, ensuring you make the most of your existing assets.
+This can be a game-changer in securing your new property.

 Loan options for first home buyers